pau1a/Transcrypt/main.md

 ### Priorities for the site (stack-ranked)

 1. **Credibility in 30 seconds.** Security and privacy links visible; report screenshot and single, testable promise above the fold.
-2. **One CTA per page.** Each page drives one action – signup, contact, trial, or sample – never both.
+2. **One CTA per page.** Each page has a single dominant action — choose one of signup, contact, trial, or sample — and design the layout so every visual cue reinforces that choice.
+Every page should exist to drive one clear action, not a mix.
+Pick one and commit.
 3. **Continuity after signup.** The first Essentials screen mirrors the promise that triggered signup.
 4. **Performance and accessibility.** Fast images, self-hosted fonts, WCAG 2.2 AA compliance, shared Tailwind pattern library.
 5. **Transparency first.** Each claim links to a verifiable proof block (hashes, timestamps, citations).